iterative/dvc.org/content/blog/2020-11-20-dvc-vs-rclone.md

 title: 'Cloud Data Sync Methods and Benchmark: DVC vs Rclone'
 date: 2020-11-20
 description: |
-  An overview of how data synchronization to and from remote storage is optimized in DVC 1.0.
+  DVC 1.0 optimized data synchronization to and from remote storage.
+Here's how we did it.
 descriptionLong: |
-  In this post, we'll outline the general methods used to determine which files to upload and download in a data synchronization operation, and investigate each method's effects on performance by comparing benchmark results from DVC and rclone.
+  We'll outline the general methods used to determine which files to upload and download in a data synchronization operation, and investigate each method's effects on performance by comparing benchmark results from DVC and rclone.
 We'll then conclude with a more in-depth explanation of